Bayesian Time-Varying Tensor Vector Autoregressive Models for Dynamic Effective Connectivity: Posterior Computation

-In order to conduct inference on the dynamic coefficient matrices $ $ and the latent indicators $\gamma_{h,t}$ we need to revert to the use of Markov Chain Monte Carlo methods.
-The prior specification allows to use a blocked Gibbs sampler to draw samples from the posterior distribution.
+The prior specification allows the use of a blocked Gibbs sampler to draw samples from the posterior distribution.
 When sampling from the posterior distribution for $\theta_h$ and $\kappa_h$ using a Metropolis-Hastings algorithm, the normalizing constant depends on the sampled parameters, giving rise to a well-known issue of sampling from a doubly-intractable distribution.
 Thus, we follow the auxiliary variable approach proposed by \cite{moller2006efficient} to obtain the posterior samples from the Ising model.
 More specifically, the approach introduces an auxiliary variable such that -- by adding its full conditional to the Metropolis-Hasting ratio -- the normalizing constant is canceled out.
-Posterior samples of the latent auxiliary variable are then obtained using an exact sampling algorithm with coupled Markov chains \citep{propp1996exact}.
+Posterior samples of the latent auxiliary variable are then obtained using the equivalent NDARMA representation which, remarkably, improves efficiency.
 The use of the auxiliary variable approach is also key for allowing the update of the $\gamma_{h,t}$'s for all $t=P+1,\dots,T$ and each $h=1,\ldots, H$.
-The details of the MCMC and the full conditional distributions are reported in the Supplementary material.